Weight Training For Adolescent Girls – Is It Safe?

-An important part of strength training, weight lifting provides many health benefits, along with increased strength and endurance in athletics.
+An important part of strength training, weight training for adolescent girls provides many health benefits, along with increased strength and endurance in athletics.
 Because girls produce much less testosterone than boys during puberty, your daughter’s muscles will enlarge a little, but most of her increased strength will come from training more nerve cells to fire when a muscle contracts, thus making the contractions more efficient.

-The age when children can safely begin a weight-training regimen has been controversial, but such exercises can be safe and effective if proper training techniques and safety precautions are followed.
+The age when children can safely begin a weight-training regimen has been controversial, but weight training can be safe and effective if proper training techniques and safety precautions are followed.
 Parents should also consider the child’s stage of physical development.
-Because skeletally immature bodies cannot handle the stress of strength-training exercises, younger children may experience more frequent injuries to the wrist and spine.
+Because skeletally immature bodies cannot handle the stress of strength training exercises, younger children may experience more frequent injuries to the wrist and spine.

-- • emphasize a total workout of core and extremity muscle exercises;
+- Emphasize a full body workout including complimentary core and extremity muscle exercises

 Furthermore, the American Academy of Pediatrics specifically recommends that young people avoid competitive weight lifting, power lifting and bodybuilding until they have reached their full adult height and skeletal maturity.

 Before your daughter begins a weight training program, Western Berks Physical Therapy can instruct her in the proper form and technique.
 Such “basic training” will help prevent injuries, encourage safe and appropriate athletic development, and produce a better performing athlete in the long run.